-- Bias: In the context of fairness, bias is an unwanted characteristic that places privileged groups at a systematic advantage and unprivileged groups at a systematic disadvantage. - Favourable label: In a binary classification system, the positive class refers to the outcome that individuals wish to achieve, and its label is called the favourable label/ outcome. - Protected Attribute: The feature that must not influence the decision process of a machine learning algorithm.
-For example, the gender of a person should not affect the job candidature in general. - Privileged and Unprivileged groups: Given a binary protected attribute, the unprivileged groups are individuals who experience systematic discrimination, whereas the privileged group is the rest.
+- Bias: In the context of fairness, bias is an unwanted characteristic that places one group at a systematic advantage and another group at a systematic disadvantage in comparison to another group. - Favourable label: In a binary classification system, the positive class refers to the outcome that individuals wish to achieve, and its label is called the favourable label/ outcome. - Protected Attribute: The feature that must not influence the decision process of a machine learning algorithm.
+For example, the gender of a person should not affect the job candidature in general.
+These protected attributes may also include sensitive attributes (e.g. Sensitive Personal Information).

-- Group Fairness: The goal of groups (per the protected attributes) receiving similar treatments or outcomes. - Individual Fairness: The goal of similar individuals receiving similar treatments or outcomes. - Bias mitigation algorithm: A procedure for reducing unwanted bias in training data, models, or decisions. - Affirmative action: A series of policies that aims to increase the opportunities provided to the underrepresented/ unprivileged members of society.
+- Privileged and Unprivileged groups: Given a binary protected attribute, the unprivileged groups are individuals who experience systematic discrimination, whereas the privileged group is the rest. - Group Fairness: The goal of groups (per protected attributes) receiving similar treatments or outcomes. - Individual Fairness: The goal of similar individuals receiving similar treatments or outcomes. - Bias mitigation process: A process for reducing unwanted bias in training data, models, or decisions. - Affirmative action: A series of policies that aims to increase the opportunities provided to the underrepresented/ unprivileged members of society.